 - No behind-the-wheel instruction or practice is permitted until the student applies for and receives their Texas learners permit.

-- Instructor must be the student’s parent, step-parent, grandparent, foster parent or legal guardian appointed by a court of competent jurisdiction.
-A power of attorney is not legally sufficient.
+- Must be the student’s parent, step-parent, grandparent, foster parent or legal guardian appointed by a court of competent jurisdiction.
+Also, it is good to know that a power of attorney is not legally sufficient.

-- The instructor must have a valid driver license for the preceding three years, or if active military personnel or spouse, a valid driver license from state of permanent residency or last duty station for the preceding three years.
+- Have a valid driver license for the preceding three years, or if active military personnel or spouse, a valid driver license from state of permanent residency or last duty station for the preceding three years.

-- The instructor cannot have a conviction (including a probated sentence) of criminally negligent homicide or driving while intoxicated.
+- Cannot have a conviction (including a probated sentence) of criminally negligent homicide or driving while intoxicated.

-- The instructor must not have had their driving privileges suspended, revoked or forfeited for traffic related violations in the past three years.
+- Must not have had their driving privileges suspended, revoked or forfeited for traffic related violations in the past three years.

-- The instructor cannot have six or more points assigned to their driver license.
+- Cannot have six or more points assigned to their driver license.

-- The instructor is responsible for checking both their criminal or driver records prior to requesting the program guide.
+- Is responsible for checking both their criminal or driver records prior to requesting the program guide.
 The Texas Department of Public Safety (DPS) will verify the instructor’s record at the time of processing the student’s learner license and again at the time of processing the student’s provisional driver license.
-If at that time DPS determines that the instructor does not meet the requirements, DPS will deny the learner license or provisional driver license along with any prior classroom instruction or behind the wheel/in the car instruction provided by the ineligible instructor.
+If at that time DPS determines that the instructor does not meet the requirements, DPS will deny the learner license or provisional driver license, along with any prior classroom instruction or behind the wheel/in the car instruction provided by the ineligible instructor.

-- The instructor may go to any local driver license office to have the student apply for the license and take the required test.
+- May go to any local driver license office to have the student apply for the license and take the required test.
 (Some stations require

 an appointment or may allow online scheduling for the skills test.)